Madison Hemings: Freedom

 According to the terms of Jefferson's will, twenty-one-year-old Madison Hemings and his brother Eston were emancipated in 1827.
 As stipulated in Jefferson's will, the state legislature was petitioned to allow the brothers, their mother, and Joseph Fossett to remain in the state after the one-year residency limit for freedmen.
 The Hemings rented a house in Charlottesville, where Sally lived with them.
 At the age of 50, she was considered an old woman in the slave trade.
 She was not formally freed but was "given her time" by Jefferson's surviving daughter Martha Jefferson Randolph, who was also Hemings' niece.
 Sally Heming's children were the only family unit freed (or helped to escape) by Jefferson.
 In the 1830 Albemarle County census, Madison, Eston and Sally Hemings were all classified as free whites, sometimes they were classified as mixed race.
 Sally Hemings died in Charlotte in 1835.
-During their time in Charlottesville, Hemings had built a wood and brick house on Main Street.
+During their time in Charlottesville, Hemings had built a wood-and-brick house on Main Street.

 Married life

 On November 21, 1831, Madison wed Mary Hughes McCoy, a free woman of mixed-race ancestry (her grandfather Samuel Hughes, a white planter, freed her grandmother Chana from slavery and had children with her).

 In 1836, Hemings, his wife, and their infant daughter Sarah left Charlottesville for Pike County, Ohio.
 Eston and his family—and Mary's family—had already moved there.
 They lived in Chillicothe, which had a thriving free black community, abolitionists among both races, and a station of the Underground Railroad.
 Surviving records in Pike County state that Hemings purchased 25 acre for $150 on July 22, 1856, sold the same area for $250 on December 30, 1859, and purchased 66 acre for $10 per acre on September 25, 1865 in Ross County, Ohio.
 During that time, Hemings helped build houses in Waverly, Ohio, which was known for its anti-black sentiment.

+Madison and Mary Hemings were the parents of ten children: